whitakerz/Soil-Moisture/my_components/README.md

-# Custom ESPHome I²C Component — Delayed Initialization
+# ESP-IDF Custom ESPHome I²C Component — Delayed Initialization

 This guide explains how to override ESPHome’s built-in **I²C component** to delay bus initialization.
 It fixes issues where sensors (like **BME280** or **SHT3xD**) are powered via GPIOs and not yet ready when ESPHome starts scanning the I²C bus.